Livestock Guardian Dogs

 We must be aware of the lines that the few breeders here in America are breeding from so as not to encourage more inbreeding and look carefully at the hip backgrounds going back several generations while using every means available to evaluate the temperaments of the dogs we are importing.
 We should check the bites, testicles, conformational and temperamental soundness of the puppies before we acquire them, particularly because of the distances they may be coming from.
 We hope to establish a good relationship with breeders in other countries, while also maintaining an open and honest relationship with our future puppy owners.
 We must be careful on many levels since the genetics are largely overlapping, going back to some of the same stud dogs and bitches only a few generations back, in a number of cases, especially since World War II brought almost-extinction to the breed in Europe, shrinking the gene pool.

 Although I have not yet bred even one litter of dogs, I have over fifty years of experience with dogs and almost nine years with this amazing breed, the Polish Tatra Sheepdog.
-Though I have much practical experience with the Labrador, German Shepherd and Golden Retriever because of my many years of guide dog raising and training, as well as familiarity with several other breeds, I have found the Polish Tatra to be one of the most amazing, stable, courageous, sensible, and beautiful animals that I have ever had the privilege of working with.
+Though I have much practical experience with the Labrador, German Shepherd and Golden Retriever because of my many years of guide dog raising and training, I have found the Polish Tatra to be one of the most amazing, stable, courageous, sensible, and beautiful animals that I have ever had the privilege of working with.
 This is the breed that I hope to put my life experience together to further, protect, preserve and hopefully one day, breed.

 I am learning a great deal every day, and I pledge my best efforts in this endeavor, deeply hoping that we can save this breed from extinction in our country and bring about a solid base of conscientious breeders who can work together for the good of the breed, growing with one another in our task of becoming the best breed stewards possible in the United States.